ibm-cloud-docs/solution-tutorials/vpc-site2site-vpn.md

    ```
    {: codeblock}

 2. Edit the file **config.sh** and adapt the settings to your environment.
 You need to change the value of **SSHKEYNAME** to the name or comma-separated list of names of SSH keys (see "Before you begin").
 Modify the different **ZONE** settings to match your cloud region.
-All other variables can be kept as is.
+All other variables can be kept as is or are explained in the next section.
 3. Make sure that your CLI environment is set up to target generation 1 VPC resources.
 Run:
    ```sh
    ibmcloud is target --gen 1